edyedy123/Fit-Friends-App/BTS530/proof_of_concept2.md

 Adding types of exercises to the list of exercises that the user can pick when logging in his exercises.

 ## Functionality in this POC:
-A logged in user will log in the list of exercise and select a specific exercise (e.g. Type of Exercise: Cardio, Weightlifting, Stretching, Powerlifting, etc.).
-Then user will modify specific exercise by adding workout plan (e.g. Cardio: Cycling for 10 minutes, Stretching: Arm Circle for 10 times, and Powerlifting: Bench Press for 10 reps in 3 sets).
+A logged in user will log in the list of exercise and select a body part category (e.g. Biceps, Chest, Legs...).Then user can modify the exercise list by adding an exercise that is missing from the list.
+The user will enter the name of the exercise and it will appear on the list.

 ## Data store:
 All database tables required for the above functionality are already in place.
-Firebase will update existing list of exercise with no  additional tables will created.
-Although, there would be additional tables will be created in types of exercise.
+Firebase will update existing list of exercises and categories.

 ## Assumptions/Exclusions
 The functionality to add/modify an existing exercise or work plan list that is not part of this POC.